ArtmTess/Customer-Segmentation/README.md

 - Power BI was used for Data Visualization.

 ### Python_code_and_output
+Python was used for data analysis and the code can be checked [here] ([https://www.kaggle.com/code/anastasiaartemova/customer-segmentation-analysis](https://github.com/ArtmTess/Customer-Segmentation/blob/main/customer-segmentation-analysis.ipynb))

 ### Data_Cleaning_and_Preparation
-In the data preparation phase were performed steps:
+In the data preparation phase the performed steps:
 - Data loading and data exploration.
+-    CSV file can be downloaded [here] (https://github.com/ArtmTess/Customer-Segmentation/blob/main/marketing_campaign.csv)
-- Handling errors / missing values.
+- Handling errors / missing values:
+-    performed filtering out rows with year <=1900 year(3 rows), with empty income (24 rows) as final got 2213 rows for analysis.
 - Data cleaning, and formatting.
-These steps were performed by Python in Kaggle and can be checked [here] ([https://www.kaggle.com/code/anastasiaartemova/customer-segmentation-analysis](https://github.com/ArtmTess/Customer-Segmentation/blob/main/customer-segmentation-analysis.ipynb))

 ### Exploratory_Data_Analysis
 - Distribution of clients' income by education level, age, and family size.